- Strategic Framework

 To make sure the European Year of Cultural Heritage leaves a policy imprint beyond 2018, the European Commission, in collaboration with key partners, is running long-term projects around 10 themes, called the 10 European Initiatives.
 The 10 European Initiatives correspond to 4 principles that define what the European Year of Cultural Heritage 2018 stands for: Engagement, Sustainability, Protection and Innovation.

-There are two key assumptions behind the 10 European Initiatives.
+There are 2 key assumptions behind the 10 European Initiatives.
 First, that cultural heritage has a clear European dimension and therefore calls for joint action at European level.
 Second, that cultural heritage needs to be addressed, in addition to cultural policy, through other EU policies such as education, agriculture and rural development, regional development, social cohesion, environment, tourism, research and innovation, among others.
 The 10 Initiatives provide a framework for a European, cross-sectoral and integrated approach to cultural heritage.

 Each European Initiative clusters a series of actions and projects, including both brand new initiatives launched specially for the year and the boosting and valourisation of pre-existing ones.
 The initiatives deal with tangible, intangible and digital aspects of cultural heritage and benefit different target groups; from heritage professionals to local communities, youth and children, hard-to-reach groups and the general public.